Close

 Collect essential documents including:

-• Valid passport with minimum 6 months validity
+• Valid passport with at least six months validity from the intended travel date

-• Yellow fever vaccination certificate (if applicable)
+• Yellow fever vaccination certificate if coming from endemic countries

-Step 3: Complete Application Forms
+Step 3: Complete Application Through eTA Portal

 Step 4: Pay Processing Fees